Space Jam: A New Legacy: Plot

-In 1998, a young LeBron James is dropped off at a youth league basketball game by his mother.
-His friend Malik gives him a Game Boy, which LeBron plays with until Coach C demands him to concentrate on the game.
-After he misses a potential buzzer beater and is reprimanded by Coach C after the game, LeBron decides to follow his advice and discards the Game Boy.
+In 1998, a young LeBron James attends a youth league basketball game.
+His friend Malik gives him a Game Boy, which LeBron plays with until the coach demands that he concentrate on the basketball.
+LeBron misses a potential buzzer beater and is reprimanded for not staying focused.

 In the present day, LeBron encourages his sons, Darius and Dominic, to pursue basketball careers.
-While LeBron's attempts with Darius are successful, Dom aspires to become a video game developer.
-LeBron, Malik, and Dom are later invited to Warner Bros.
+While his attempts with Darius are successful, Dominic (Dom for short) aspires to become a video game developer.
+The Jameses are later invited to Warner Bros.
 Studios to discuss a film deal.
-LeBron rejects the idea while Dom is interested in the studio's Warner 3000 software, particularly its AI, Al-G Rhythm.
-Their differing views lead to an argument as Dom reveals his resentment towards LeBron's advice.
-Having become self-aware and desiring more recognition in the world, Al-G lures LeBron and Dom to the basement server room and traps them in the Warner Bros.
-Serververse.
+LeBron rejects the idea while Dom is interested in the studio's software, particularly its AI, Al-G Rhythm.
+Dom and LeBron argue, with the latter revealing resentment towards his father's advice.
+Having become self-aware and desiring more recognition in the world, Al-G lures the duo to the server room and traps them in the studio's "Serververse".

 Al-G takes Dom prisoner and orders LeBron to form a basketball team to compete against his own, only earning his freedom if he wins, before sending him to Tune World.
-LeBron finds Tune World abandoned except for Bugs Bunny, who explains that Al-G persuaded the other Looney Tunes to leave their world and explore the Serververse.
-Using Marvin's spacecraft, the two travel to various worlds to locate and recruit the other Looney Tunes to form the Tune Squad.
-Meanwhile, Al-G manipulates Dom into allowing his help in upgrading himself and his game, which Al-G intends to use against LeBron.
+Upon his arrival, LeBron allies himself with its sole inhabitant, Bugs Bunny, who explains that Al-G persuaded the other Looney Tunes to leave their world and explore the Serververse.
+Using Marvin the Martian's spaceship, the duo travel to various worlds to locate and recruit the other Looney Tunes to form the Tune Squad.
+Meanwhile, Al-G manipulates Dom into recreating his basketball-based video game, Dom Ball, inside the Serververse.
+The duo create a highly powerful team which Al-G intends to use against LeBron.

-In Tune World, despite Bugs' protests, LeBron insists on teaching the Tune Squad the fundamentals of basketball.
-They encounter Al-G's team, the Goon Squad, composed of avatars of basketball players and led by Dom.
-Al-G transforms Tune World to CGI, livestreams the game and abducts several viewers, including LeBron's family, into the Serververse, while various inhabitants arrive as spectators.
-Al-G threatens to delete the Looney Tunes and imprison the real-world spectators permanently if the Goon Squad wins.
+In Tune World, despite Bugs's protests, LeBron insists on teaching the Tune Squad the fundamentals of basketball.
+They soon oppose Al-G's team, the Goon Squad, composed of avatars based on real basketball players and led by Dom.
+Al-G converts Tune World and the rest of the Tunes to computer animation, live streams the game and abducts real-world people, including the other Jameses, into the Serververse.
+Al-G threatens to delete the Looney Tunes and imprison the spectators permanently if the Goon Squad wins.